 Colour models—choosing the right colour wheel

-It’s important to learn about different colour models to understand how the model you use will vary depending on what is used to create the colour, i.e. either pigment (traditional applications) or light (digital applications).
-I’ll describe both models so you can be sure you are using the correct one.
+It’s important to learn about different colour models to understand how the model you use will vary depending on what is used to create the colour.
+The CMYK model uses pigment and print to make colour (traditional applications), the RGB model uses pixels of light to make colour (digital applications).
+Then there is also the traditional RYB colour model which we were all taught about in school, which describes how we perceive colour.
+I’ll describe both the CMYK and RGB models, because these both have practical applications in art and design, so you can be sure you are using the correct one.

 By understanding the colour models, it will help you to make the right decision in choosing colours for your palette—to use the fewest colours to achieve the greatest range of hues when mixing.
 Understanding the colour wheels and where different hues sit on them in relation to other colours will form the basis in your understanding of colour mixing.